Settlement Agreements Solicitors

-The settlement agreement, also known as a compromise agreement, is a contract that legally settles a dispute so that an employment tribunal on seeing the agreement would not accept a claim by the employee or employer.
-With or without the support of an employment lawyer, the employee cannot lodge a claim at an employment tribunal for unfair dismissal, constructive dismissal, breach of contract or anything else.
+The settlement agreement (also known as a compromise agreement) is a legally binding contract that settles is a full and final settlement of a dispute so that an employment tribunal, on seeing the agreement, would not accept a claim about the dispute by the employee or employer.
+With or without the support of a specialist employment lawyers, this means the employee cannot lodge an employment tribunal claim for unfair dismissal, constructive dismissal, breach of contract or anything else.
 The settlement agreement should also resolve a specific dispute or complaint between employer and employee.
-It has to fit the relevant facts so there is no one-size-fits-all deal that can be taken off the shelf.
+It has to fit the relevant facts so there is no one-size-fits-all best deal that can be taken off the shelf.

-A number of conditions need to be met for a settlement agreement to be legally binding.
+A settlement agreement must have conditions that need to be met for it to be legally binding.
 These conditions are that the:

 – agreement must relate to a particular dispute or complaint

-– employee must have received independent, employment law advice, or advice from a certified and authorised member of a trade union
+– employee must have received independent legal advice, employment law advice, or settlement agreement advice from a certified and authorised member of a trade union

 – agreement must identify the adviser